university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

     #!/usr/bin/env bash

-    ## Slurm template for using batchtools on Viking at the university of York
+    ## Slurm template for using batchtools on Viking at the University of York
     ## Modified from https://github.com/mllg/batchtools/blob/master/inst/templates/slurm-lido3.tmpl
     ## Author: Stuart Lacy
     ## Date: 2023-07-13